sigit-purnomo/sigit-purnomo.github.io/_drafts/abstractive-summarization.md

+---
+title:  "List of Publications about Abstractive Summarization"
+excerpt: "List of Publications about Abstractive Summarization.
+Collected and curated from ArXiv."
+date: 2020-05-16
+permalink: /posts/2020/05/ist-of-publications-about-abstractive-summarization/
+---

+Last updated: May 16, 2020

 |No.| Year  |  Title | URL      |
 |:-:| :---: | ------ | :------: |
 |1|2020|On Faithfulness and Factuality in Abstractive Summarization| [View](https://arxiv.org/abs/2005.00661) |